-Here we will cover over 40 of the core Beginners Aerial Hoop moves, looking at each move in detail from the teaching and safety points, to progressions and regressions also touching upon common problems.
+Here we will cover the core beginners aerial hoop moves, looking at each move in detail from the teaching and safety points, to progressions and regressions also touching upon common problems.
 This will be supported by foundation concepts such as hoop control and momentum, the range of hand grips, correct shoulder positions and how we can teach safe progression through training.
 This unit finishes with a practical workshop on strength and conditioning.

 UNIT 3 – TEACHING AND COACHING